SlothSpunky77/dropdown-buttons/README.md

 Optionally takes width parameter.
 ## Usage:
 Modify the theme values in the .dart file.
-Wrap the widget with a stack and make sure that the widget is the topmost element.
+Wrap the widget with a stack and  call it in the end of the stack (so that the widget appears above everyhing else).
 Import the file and use it as follows:
 ```
 Stack(